Madisonkanna/notes/content/typescript/Fullstack TypeScript.md

 **If we go with (3) we’re going to end up with an extremely complicated API**, that significantly diverges from the RESTful model (which would seem to indicate that `GET /doctors` should be the single path where we get a list of doctors)

 **If we go with (4) we’ll introduce some non-trivial complexity to the existing endpoint**, and introduce the need for more test cases.
 What happens when we have several orthogonal modes that all can be used in conjunction with each other?
-We'll end up with N! scenarios to build, test and maintain.
+We'll end up with 2^N! scenarios since each scenario can be included or excluded.
+2 states raised to the N. GraphQL can help us here.

+Project Tour

+There are three top level folders

+- `/client` - A React frontend
+- `/server` - A Node.js backend
+- `/shared` - Code that can be imported by both the frontend and backend